 An asterisk identifies a particular processor-dependent external unit that is preconnected for formatted sequential access.
+This is normally the unit preconnected for the PRINT statement or the unit preconnected for the READ format statement.

-9.3.1 Unit Existence.
-At any given time, there is a processor-determined set of units thatare said to exist for an executable program.
+30 9.3.1 Unit Existence.
+At any given time, there is a processor-determined set of units that are said to exist for an executable program.